cborchert/5sg/readme.md

 | ---------- | ------- | ----- |
 | 2 jan 2021 | 02c3b91 | 4.12s |
 | 2 jan 2021 | 1932e2d | 3.98s |

+## API Notes

+### Generating page data and metadata in markdown files

+Markdown is processed and transformed in `/utils/processor`.

+#### SEO

+In `/utils/processor`, a `data.seo` node is added to the markdown data.

+The **title** (`data.seo.title`) is either taken from `frontmatter.title` or generated automatically from the first heading element in the markdown file (i.e. h1, h2, h3...).
+Yep, if you're silly enough to put an h5 at the top of your page, and not to put a title in the frontmatter, well, you get what you paid for.

+The **metadescription** (`data.seo.description`) is either taken from `frontmatter.description`, `frontmatter.extract` (in that order), or generated automatically from the first 250 characters of the non-header text of the markdown file.

+#### Permalinks

+Permalinks are generated in `/generateContent`.
+The order of priority is:

+- the value of `frontmatter.permalink`, if it exists
+- the value of `frontmatter.path`, if it exists
+- the value of `frontmatter.route`, if it exists
+- the value of `frontmatter.slug`, if it exists
+- the path of the file in the `/content` folder

+Once obtained, the permalink is sanitized:

+- Only alpha numeric characters, plus \_ and - are allowed (the rest are removed.
+Désolé les français, mais les-franc-maçons.md deviendra les-franc-maons.html 🤷‍♀️.)
+- The permalink is transformed to lowercase
+- We replace the extension with `.html`